nmantani/PS-TrustedDocuments/README.md

 If this parameter is specified, this script will display only information on documents that content (macro) is enabled.

 - User
 Specifies the user.
-If both this parameter and HiveFilePath are not specified, this script will display information for the current user.
+If both this parameter and the `HiveFilePath` parameter are not specified, this script will display information for the current user.
 Administrator privilege is required to use this parameter to display information for another user.

 - HiveFilePath
 Specifies the path of an offline registry hive file (NTUSER.DAT file extracted from another computer) to display information.
-If this parameter is not specified, this script uses the HKEY_CURRENT_USER registry hive of the current user.
-Administrator privilege is required to use this parameter because this script temporarily loads the offline registry hive file into the "HKEY_USERS\PS-TrustedDocuments" registry key.
+If both this parameter and the `User` parameter are not specified, this script uses the HKEY_CURRENT_USER registry hive of the current user.
+Administrator privilege is required to use this parameter because this script temporarily loads the offline registry hive file into the `HKEY_USERS\PS-TrustedDocuments` registry key.

 ### Examples
 ```powershell